Digital Media Acronyms

 Can you imagine a business that doesn’t promote itself on social media?
 A company that doesn’t have its own website?
 Seems strange to imagine that, doesn’t it?
 Gone are the days when businesses followed traditional methods.
 In today’s digital world, even the smallest company has understood the importance of digital marketing.

 Talking about digital marketing, we’ve all heard terms like SEO, Adwords, PPC etc. but how many of us actually know what they mean?
-Here’s our list of important digital media acronyms that you should know.
-Because the next time someone says SEO – you can proudly say ‘Search Engine Optimization.’
+Here’s our list of important digital media acronyms that you should know, and the next time someone says SEO – you can proudly say, you mean ‘Search Engine Optimization.’?

 - PPC: Pay-Per-Click: Pay-Per-Click is an online marketing model wherein advertisers pay a fee every time their ad gets clicked on